 The OPD did not interview all of the complainants and the Pulse owners, nor did they conduct a building inspection.
 Nor did they gather additional critical evidence—like interviewing Commissioner Patty Sheehan, who publicly admitted concerns over the unpermitted renovations that she was told about from “some of the first responders” to have hindered rescue.

-The OPD even ignored statements from their own officers, which are documented in their supplemental report from June 12, 2016, and the Internal Affairs Investigation completed in 2019.
+The OPD even ignored statements from their own officers, which are documented in their supplemental report from June 12, 2016, and the Internal Affairs Investigation (FDLE) completed in 2019.
 This report was never published on the City of Orlando's Pulse Tragedy Public Records website.

 The OPD also dismissed statements made in our grassroots report and labeled easily-discoverable facts as “unknown,” despite clear video evidence and what is documented elsewhere in the City's records.